gphuang/gphuang.github.io/research.md

 </div>
 </div>

 **Abstract** To detect the class, and start and end times of sound events in real world recordings is a challenging task.
-Current com- puter systems often show relatively high frame-wise accuracy but low event-wise accuracy.
+Current computer systems often show relatively high frame-wise accuracy but low event-wise accuracy.
 In this paper, we attempted to merge the gap by explicitly including sequential information to improve the performance of a state-of-the-art polyphonic sound event detection system.
-We propose to 1) use delayed predictions of event activities as additional input features that are fed back to the neural network; 2) build N-grams to model the co-occurrence probabilities of different events; 3) use se- quential loss to train neural networks.
+We propose to 1) use delayed predictions of event activities as additional input features that are fed back to the neural network; 2) build N-grams to model the co-occurrence probabilities of different events; 3) use sequential loss to train neural networks.
 Our experiments on a corpus of real world recordings show that the N-grams could smooth the spiky output of a state-of-the-art neural network system, and improve both the frame-wise and the event-wise metrics.

 ---